prabhatx0/my_ChatTS_/README.md

 - Run `python3 -m evaluation.evaluate_tsmllm_models` to evaluate `ChatTS` (make sure you have done the model inference before).
 - We also provide a simple demo to evaluate the performance of text-based GPT models.
 After setting your `API_KEY` and `OPENAI_URL` in `evaluation/evaluate_gpt_text_models.py`, run the command `python3 -m evaluation.evaluate_gpt_text_models` to obtain the evaluation results of the text-based GPT model.

+### Fine-Tuning Your Own Model
+- We provide a simple script for fine-tuning your own TS-MLLM models: https://github.com/xiezhe-24/ChatTS-Training (modified based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory)).
+Refer to this repository for more details.

 ## Evaluation Datasets
 - We've provided the two evaluation datasets we gathered, as stated in the paper.
 You can find them in the `evaluation/dataset` folder.
 Each sample in these datasets has several parts: `timeseries`, which is the time series data itself; `question`, the query related to the time series; `answer`, the text-form standard answers provided for your reference only; `attributes`, the structured labels used to evaluate results; and `ability_types`, which indicates the types of tasks the question involves.
 **Please pay special attention to this**: To cut down on evaluation costs, we've combined different questions that pertain to the same time series into one `question`.
 We use numbering to tell these different questions apart.
 So, when you look at the evaluation dataset, the actual count of questions might be more than the number of `timeseries` entries.
 Another thing to note is that some tasks in inductive reasoning and alignment are grouped together in one question.
 This is because inductive reasoning tasks often require explaining the physical meanings of time series attributes.